All Episodes

 We started out with equity in it.

-We were slammed with this inflation of all the home values in the area they gave us these outrageous property taxes because we live in an area that the university doesn't have to pay any taxes and there's lots of other government entities that are excluded from that so it's slammed the homeowner.
+They gave us these outrageous property taxes because we live in an area that the university doesn't have to pay any taxes, and there's lots of other government entities that are excluded from that, so it's slammed to the homeowner.

 We're trying to do the right thing.

-Our property taxes are still kept high where did all that money go?
+Our property taxes are still kept high.

-And then to make it even worse, you know, we're in the construction business and we uh own our own business.
+And then to make it even worse, you know, we're in the construction business and we own our own business.

 So our business fell down so dramatically that our income fell down also.

-So we use our you know our savings and our investment accounts to pay this outrageous mortgage with these outrageous taxes.
+So we use our, you know, our savings and our investment accounts to pay this outrageous mortgage with these outrageous taxes.

-And they literally said to me why do you think that you're entitled to any kind of help when you are a person of means even though our income is dramatically reduced because of this whole nonsense that has gone with the whole home value situation.
+And they literally said to me, why do you think that you're entitled to any kind of help when you are a person of means, even though our income is dramatically reduced because of this whole nonsense that has gone with the whole home value situation?

 And we put our house up for sale even because we wanted to be responsible.